 With Food and Drug Administration (FDA) approval for helping with eyelash regrowth, bimatoprost is a topical treatment that people apply directly to the eyelashes.
 Several studies have found that applying bimatoprost once per day can bring very promising results.

-One case study describes a woman who achieved "
+One case study describes a woman who achieved "excellent and sustained growth of her eyebrows" after applying bimatoprost 0.03% solution every day.

 Side effects of bimatoprost 0.03% can include: